Our Stories of Hope

 A Journey to Recovery

-Justin Luke Riley is a person in long term recovery.
+Justin Luke Riley is a person in long-term recovery.
 This means he is a proud son, brother, husband, father, uncle, friend, and valued member of his community.
-He has led multiple addiction recovery companies over the past 17 years.
+He has led multiple addiction recovery companies over the past two decades.
 He is thrilled to serve alongside Paul and Kim Reed.

 Hope in the Valley Story